-(1) Shares beneficially owned, controlled or directed, directly or indirectly at July 26, 2017 based upon information furnished to the Company by the nominee or on SEDI.
-Unless otherwise indicated, such shares are held directly.
+- (1) Shares beneficially owned, controlled or directed, directly or indirectly at May 14, 2019 based upon information furnished to the Company by the nominee or on SEDI.
+Unless otherwise indicated, such shares are held directly. - Member of the Audit Committee. - (3) Member of the Compensation and Governance Committee.